Certification Requirements

 Have a current Standard First Aid certificate;

-For National Sport Organization (NSO) Massage Therapists:
+For National Sport Organization (NSO)/Professional Sport (PS) Massage Therapists:

-If you accumulated hours prior to becoming a member of the CSMTA we can consider up to 350 documented hands on massage therapy hours up to three years prior to CSMTA Member application.
+If you accumulated hours prior to becoming a member of the CSMTA we can consider up to 250 documented hands on massage therapy hours up to three years prior to CSMTA Member application.
 Documentation is required.

-For Non - National Sport Organization Massage Therapists:
+For Non - NSO/PS Massage Therapists:

 If you accumulated hours prior to becoming a member of the CSMTA we can consider up to 150 documented hands on massage therapy hours up to three years prior to CSMTA Member application.
 Documentation is required.